 …that’s easily accessible

-For SMBs looking to access these features in the most efficient way, Hikvision’s cameras and/or NVRs can be added to their existing surveillance system, to provide reliable false alarm reduction capabilities while protecting their investment.
+For SMBs looking to access these features in the most efficient way, Hikvision’s cameras and/or NVRs can be added to their existing video security system, to provide reliable false alarm reduction capabilities while protecting their investment.

-Below, we describe four different ways Hikvision false alarm reduction can be added to SMB customers’ surveillance systems.
+Below, we describe four different ways Hikvision false alarm reduction can be added to SMB customers’ video security systems.

 Solution 1: Conventional IP cameras + Hikvision AcuSense NVR